 Pamela Chester brings more than 18 years of publishing experience to her work on the US Criminal Justice and Criminology list.
 She commissions a full range of content, primarily focused on core textbooks for the North American market with an innovative approach to teaching CJ fundamentals.
 She also signs upper-level textbooks, particularly in new and emerging fields.
 Her special interests include corrections, policing, criminology, and criminal justice and the law.

-Thomas Sutton acquires for Criminology at Routledge.
-He commissions textbooks, handbooks, and monographs across the discipline, working with distinguished scholars and experts from around the world.
-As well as working on a range of leading textbooks, Tom also commissions in various scholarly series in areas such as critical criminology, criminal justice, borders and citizenship, crime science, desistance and rehabilitation, and crimes of the powerful.
-He is also interested in books on topics such as gender and crime, punishment and penology, victimology, and global and comparative criminology.
+Tom commissions in Criminology and Criminal Justice, and manages the global editorial team.
+He acquires textbooks, handbooks, and monographs and works with distinguished scholars and experts from around the world.
+As well as working on a range of leading textbooks, Tom also commissions in various scholarly series in areas such as critical criminology; criminal justice, borders and citizenship; desistance and rehabilitation; crime, security and justice; victims, culture and society; rural criminology; crimes of the powerful; key thinkers in Criminology, and global crime and justice.
 Tom has a BA (Hons) in English Literature from the University of East Anglia, UK, an MA in English Literature from the University of Warwick, UK.
 He enjoys reading, writing, music and cinema.

 Using the subject menu below you can browse through the conferences we will be attending in 2019-20, where we will be showcasing our most recently published books.